 Some of it might be obvious or already known to you.
 What’s more important is that OKR satisfies all the requests above.

 I hope it becomes clear that OKR is for the employee, not the manager.
 Surely the manager and executives will like OKR.
-But the real benefit for the organization is that it offers tremendous value to the employee.
+But the real benefit for the organisation is that it offers tremendous value to the employee.
 This focus on the employee, the end user, is exactly what makes Perdoo unique.

 OKR brings 3 key things to your company: Focus, Alignment and Engagement.
 All 3 are crucial, as big goals are almost never achieved by an individual.
-You need an entire organization to make it happen.
+You need an entire organisation to make it happen.

 To foster collaboration in the team you need to bring in focus, so that everyone knows what they key priorities are.
 And of course you need to make these priorities (top-level objectives) transparent.
 Once everyone know what is most important, they can make sure that what they will be working on contributes to that.
-Alignment ensures all activities in the organization contribute to the strategy, something almost every organization that is not using OKR struggles with.
+Alignment ensures all activities in the organisation contribute to the strategy, something almost every organisation that is not using OKR struggles with.